tdwg/website/content/pages/community/services/index.md

 ## History and context

 The conveners hosted a Biodiversity Services and Workflow Symposia at the TDWG annual conference in 2013 (Florence) and 2014 (Jönköping) and received a lot of interest from the participants.
 Both Symposia concluded that improved standardisation and documentation of biodiversity informatics services is urgently needed to avoid uncoordinated development of service APIs worldwide and to enable the development of a new generation of data-driven research platforms and workflows.
 The participants agreed that a concerted approach in the form of a TDWG interest group would carry forward the process effectively.

-## Summary

-The aim of the Biodiversity Services Interest Group (BSCI) is to assess usefulness of existing biodiversity web service infrastructures from the perspective of integrating software applications such as workflow environments, discuss and agree upon common principles for API design, stability and documentation,  encourage registration of useful Web services in a well-founded, well-known community directory i.e. BiodiversityCatalogue, produce documentation including  background material, guidelines and best practices.
-The group will actively collaborate with projects and initiatives with similar aims (e.g. BioVeL, GFBio, LifeWatch, Kurator).
-Members will actively promote the findings in external conferences and workshops and encourage service developers to adopt agreed upon  API principles and to document and advertise services in joint registry systems.

 ## Resources